 The Mass Import Utility (ndImport) automates the process of uploading a large number of documents into NetDocuments.
 This utility can only be used by a NetDocuments Cabinet Administrator.
-When configured, the Mass Import Utility can also automatically profile imported documents, create destination cabinet folders and file documents into those folders, and designate access privileges at the document level.
+When configured, the Mass Import Tool can also automatically profile imported documents, create destination cabinet folders and file documents into those folders, and designate access privileges at the document level.
 It is typically used for importing large quantities of documents that have differing profiles and that require document-level security.

-You may instead choose to use the Folder Import Utility which can be used to import documents from a folder tree on a PC or shared drive into NetDocuments.
+You may instead choose to use the Folder Import Tool which can be used to import documents from a folder tree on a PC or shared drive into NetDocuments.
 This utility is part of the standard NetDocuments subscription fee and is available to all users, however it can be a little too technical for an end-user so they may want an Administrator to assist them with this utility as it is a little too in depth for a user.
 It is generally designed to be used for one-time importing of documents.

 To use the Mass Import Utility you will need to download the following:

 NOTE: As best practice, we recommend that each time you use this tool, you download it directly from these links instead of re-using one that has already been downloaded.
 This will ensure that you are using the latest version available.
 Prior versions of ndImport will NOT be supported and use of them may result in errors or even data loss.